You can contact us at:

 Language: Spanish (basic knowledge)

-Accommodation: Shared room in a volunteer house
+Accommodation: Shared room in the volunteer house

 Meals: Not included